-Lisa Weinert joins Ethan Nichtern to introduce The Road Home podcast and talk about applying Buddhist teachings to our modern lives.
+Lisa Weinert joins Ethan Nichtern to introduce The Road Home podcast.
+They talk about applying Buddhist teachings to our modern lives.

-Lisa Weinert created the debut annual Narrative Medicine program at Kripalu in June 2016, motivated by the healing and transformative power of storytelling.
-Lisa is certified in both restorative and therapeutic yoga with Jillian Pransky where she learned how we all carry stories in our bodies.
+Lisa Weinert created the debut annual Narrative Medicine program at Kripalu in June 2016.
+Motivated by the healing and transformative power of storytelling.
+Lisa is certified in both restorative and therapeutic yoga with Jillian Pransky.
+There she learned how we all carry stories in our bodies.
 Learn more at lisaweinert.com.

 “We often pretend that an ancient spiritual master, like the Buddha, just discovered things completely separate from a cultural or political environment.
 He did discover and live universal truths, but the way to discover universal truths is actually to understand your own time and place – which means understanding your own cultural story.” – Ethan Nichtern